Cultivating Color: New FBTS Tools Aid Garden Design

-Many of the plant description pages in our catalog now have a Colors tab below the plant's scientific name and amid a number of gray tabs leading to useful information, including Cultural Icons (basic plant needs and characteristics).
+Many of the plant description pages in our catalog now have a Colors tab at the bottom of the plant's description page amid a number of tabs leading to useful information, including Cultural Icons (basic plant needs and characteristics).

 The colors tab opens a page containing a visualization, or profile, that looks like a colorful torte and begins with a top layer showing the plant's primary petal color.
 Following any layers for secondary or tertiary floral hues, the subsequent bands of color indicate the plant's bracts and foliage.
 Each layer contains an RHS common name and code.

 Sweeping your eyes from top to bottom of the layers, you get a quick impression of the plant's colors and their order.

 For example, the analysis of Navajo Autumn Sage (S. greggii 'Navajo Purple') , shows: